 End of second semester – Course Approval Form to Graduate Chair.

-Beginning of fourth semester – Dissertation Committee Information [PDF] (CAS#5) to Graduate Chair.
+Beginning of fourth semester – Dissertation Committee and Faculty Representative Information [PDF] (CAS#5) to Graduate Chair.
 NOTE: For students in the Plant Biology & Molecular Biology Ph.D. program, this form is due at the beginning of the second semester.

 End of fourth academic semester – Dissertation Proposal approved by Dissertation Committee, Department Proposal Approval Form to Graduate Chair.

 End of sixth academic semester – Comprehensive exam finished, Recommendation to Advance Student to Candidacy for Ph.D.
 Degree [PDF] (CAS#6) to Graduate Chair.